 If you love mountain biking, then you are going to love Golden!
 This community has more that 185km of cross country trails, as well as a downhill park at Kicking Horse Mountain Resort (gondola access).

-The nearby Mount 7 downhill also provides challenging terrain combined with spectacular views from the summit.
+The nearby Mount 7 downhill also provides challenging terrain for mountain bikers combined with spectacular views from the summit.
 (It is called “Mount 7” because during the spring/summer snow melt, a 7 forms in the snow/ice that can be seen for miles.

-Note: The peak of Mount 7 is a brilliant place to enjoy a sunrise or sunset.
-It is worth the drive (4×4 required), even if you have no intention of biking down.
+Note: The peak of Mount 7 is a perfect place to enjoy a sunrise or sunset.
+It is worth the drive (4×4 required on a dirt road), even if you have no intention of biking down.
 Or paragliding – Mount 7 also happens to be one of Canada’s most beautiful launch points.

-Golden is the perfect place to embark on a whitewater rafting adventure.
+Golden is highly regarded for its white water rafting adventures.
 Between the Kicking Horse, Columbia and Blaeberry Rivers, there are options from a gentle scenic float to adrenalin-pumping Class 3 and 4 rapids.

 Now, if you really want to amp up your Golden whitewater rafting experience, how about a full day heli-rafting experience?
 Yes, I said “heli rafting”.
 Glacier Raft Company offers The Ultimate Adventure – the only Golden rafting trip to access all three sections of the Kicking Horse River, including the lower canyon which is famous for its 4 km stretch of continuous class 4 whitewater.